janderland/janderland/posts/fql.md

 ## Introduction

 FQL queries look like key-values.
-They have a key (directory and tuple), followed by a `=`, and a value.
+They have a key (directory & tuple) followed by `=` and a value.
 FQL can only access keys encoded using the directory & tuple [layers](https://apple.github.io/foundationdb/layer-concept.html).

 ```lang-fql